 But most exoplanets are very far away, and all of them are faint.
 JWST, while large by current standards, won't have enough light-collecting area to investigate more than a handful of potentially habitable planets, researchers say.

 A spacecraft with a 33-foot (10 m) mirror would give researchers a much better chance of finding biosignatures in alien atmospheres, but Mountain would like something even bigger.

 13 Ways to Hunt Intelligent Aliens

 "With a 20-meter telescope, we can see hundreds of Earth-like planets around other stars," he said.
 "That's what it takes to find life."

-There are no concrete plans to build and launch such a large space telescope, whose size would pose a number of logistical and engineering challenges.
+Laying the foundation There are no concrete plans to build and launch such a large space telescope, whose size would pose a number of logistical and engineering challenges.
 However, JWST is a potentially big step along the way to this goal.

 For example, the JWST team figured out how to make mirror segments with incredible precision - a skill that could come in handy down the road.

 VIDEO: Could a Purple Planet Mean Alien Life?

 "They're basically perfect," said JWST senior project scientist John Mather of NASA's Goddard Space Flight Center in Greenbelt, Maryland, who won a Nobel Prize in 2006 for his work with the agency's Cosmic Background Explorer satellite.

 "If we were to expand the mirror to the size of the continental United States, the mirror would be accurate to within 3 inches," Mather said.
 "This is completely amazing technology we have now mastered and are using."